blalyasar/canny-edge-turtle/README.md

 opencv cpp canny edge and turtle

 For cpp file on the linux.
 Need a opencv development file.
+And you run cpp file after detect xml file. sometimes xml file not valid.

 `cmake . && make && ./opencv`